-- The text "n refills left until MMM DD, YYYY" is changed to "May refill nX by MMM DD, YYYY". - The text "third party Rx" and the NDC number are added when this information is available.
+- The barcode prints every time even when there are no refills. - The site telephone number prints when the "PHONE IN OR MAIL THIS REFILL REQUEST" prints. - The text "n refills left until MMM DD, YYYY" is changed to "May refill nX by MMM DD, YYYY". - The text "third party Rx" and the NDC number are added when this information is available.
 This enhancement is in request to the ePharmacy requirements.